apache/cloudstack-documentation/source/installguide/management-server/_pkg_repo.rst

 ``/etc/yum.repos.d/cloudstack.repo`` and insert the following information.

-In the case of RHEL you could replace centos by rhel in baseurl
+In the case of RHEL being used, you can replace 'centos' by 'rhel' in the value of baseurl

 .. parsed-literal::